aid4mh/QPrism/docs/glossary.rst

 Audio Module
 ------------

-Length
+Observation Duration
   The length of the audio(s), in seconds.

-Sample Rate:
+Sampling Rate:
   The sample rate of the audio(s), in Hertz.

-Sound:
+Voice Classification:
   The detected sounds in the audio(s).

-RMS
+Energy RMS
   RMS level (root mean squared) of the audio(s) is proportional to the amount of energy over a period of time in the signal.
   This can be used to distinguish audios that are louder from each other.